 The Philippines is an archipelago comprising over 7000 islands of which only 460 are larger than 1 square mile.
 Located in Southeast Asia about 100 miles south of Taiwan and to the east of Malaysia and Indonesia, the islands were first settled tens of thousands of years ago.
 Diverse local cultures and languages developed over many years, and later, migrants and colonizers from Malaysia, China, Spain, and the US settled the islands.
-Today's cultural, linguistic, and religious diversity in the archipelago is the result of the dynamic mixture of local and foreign influences.
+Today's linguistic and religious variety in the archipelago is the result of the dynamic mixture of local and foreign influences.